Airstrikes hit camps in central Gaza as Biden administration approves new weapons sales to Israel

 They said the crossing reopened Friday, and that a total of 81 aid trucks entered Gaza through Kerem Shalom and the Rafah crossing on the Egyptian border — a fraction of the typical prewar volume of 500 trucks a day.

-Gaza’s health ministry said Saturday that the Palestinian death toll since the start of the war rose to 21,672, with a further 56,165 people wounded during the same period.
-The ministry does not distinguish between the deaths of combatants and civilians, but has said about 70% of those killed have been women and children.
+The war has already killed over 21,500 Palestinians, most of them women and children, according to the Health Ministry in the Hamas-ruled territory.
+Its count does not distinguish between civilians and combatants.
+Israel holds Hamas responsible for civilian deaths and injuries, saying the militants embed themselves within civilian infrastructure.

-Israeli officials, meanwhile, have vowed to bring back more than 100 hostages still held in Gaza, after militants seized more than 240 in the Oct.
-7 assault that also killed some 1,200 people, mostly civilians.
+Israeli officials, meanwhile, have vowed to bring back more than 100 hostages still held by the militants after their Oct.
+7 attack on southern Israel that triggered the war.
+The assault killed some 1,200 people, mostly civilians.

-The military on Saturday announced the deaths of two more soldiers in Gaza, bringing the total number of troops killed since the start of the ground offensive to 170.
+The military says 168 of its soldiers have been killed since the ground offensive began.

-Mediator Egypt has proposed a multistage plan that would kick off with a swap of hostages for prisoners, accompanied by a temporary cease-fire — along the lines of an exchange during a weeklong truce in November.

-In a subsequent phase, talks would begin on forming a transitional Palestinian government of experts who would run both Gaza and the Israeli-occupied West Bank.

 Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war